What is EFT?

 - Trends indicated relationships continued to improve after therapy ended

 When in EFT therapy you will find HeartLink therapists slowing down moments of conflict and disconnection to help you understand what’s happening beneath the surface.
 We guide couples and families in putting their unique experiences into words and sharing in vulnerable rather than reactive ways.
 Over time, couples find more space for compassion, compromise, and a sustaining connection.

 Amanda is fully Certified as an Emotionally Focused Therapist (EFT), having completed a vigorous training process with nationally renowned trainers, including Michael Barnett and Dr. Marlene Best.
-She is the Secretary and a Founding Boarding Member for The Atlanta Center for EFT.
+She is the former Secretary and a Founding Boarding Member for The Atlanta Center for EFT.
 She speaks about attachment and EFT in the local community.

 For more information about attachment and EFT, please contact us.